cocos2d/cocos2d-x-docs/en/basic_concepts/index.md

 ### Let's Build A Game - Step 1
 Going step-by-step is the best way to make a game.
 Break the game down into pieces and tackle them one at a time, tieing them together as needed.
 To get started, please review our [installation docs](../installation/) and our [command-line tools docs](../editors_and_tools/).

-Ensure that you have __Cocos2d-x__ installed and you have created a new project to begin development with. __Hint:__ `cocos new -l cpp -p com.mycompany.mygame -d Games/` or similar is what you will end up running.
+Ensure that you have __Cocos2d-x__ installed and you have created a new project to begin development with. __Hint:__ `cocos new  FirstGame -l cpp -p com.mycompany.mygame -d Games/` or similar is what you will end up running.
 Once you have this step done, keep on reading...

 [Let's get started learning concepts and building a game!](getting_started.md)